Septic tanks / soak aways, Conservancy tanks and Packaged plants in Noordhoek

 What is a conservancy tank?

-Cases where CoCT will mandate conservancy tanks:
+Cases where CoCT can mandate conservancy tanks or packaged plants:

-What are common problems with septic tank systems:
+What are common problems with septic tank systems?

 - prevent chemicals entering the septic tank.